chesio/bc-security/README.md

 ### Checklist

 BC Security features a checklist of common security practices.
-In the moment, the list consists of only two checks:
+In the moment, the list consists of only three checks:
 1. Is PHP editation of plugin and theme files disabled?
+1. Is execution of PHP files from uploads directory forbidden?
 1. Are there no common usernames like admin or administrator on the system?

 ### WordPress Hardening